Sanjana006/DS614-Faculty-Finder/README.md

 ---

+# Beneftis

+The project is designed to be flexible and easy to adapt for different use cases.
+Configuration parameters such as file paths, database location, and pipeline execution flags can be modified through `config/settings.py` without changing the core code.
+The modular structure allows individual components—ingestion, transformation, storage, and API—to be run, tested, or extended independently.

+Raw and cleaned datasets are preserved at each stage, enabling reproducibility and easy debugging.
+Overall, this design makes the project simple to configure, maintain, and extend for future enhancements or similar data engineering tasks.

+---

 # Limitations

 While the project provides a complete and functional data pipeline, it has certain limitations by design.
 The scraper is tailored specifically to the current structure of the DA-IICT website, and significant changes to the website layout may require updates to the scraping logic.